 Audi A4 Engine Issues

-The Audi A4 is a versatile, compact entry-level luxury car.
-An Avant wagon, cabriolet, and sedan version are available,
+The Audi A4 is a versatile, compact entry-level luxury car with Avant wagon, cabriolet, and sedan versions available,

 Any Audi A4 with the 2.0FSI, 2.0TFSI, and 3.2FSI is subject to the dreaded carbon buildup issue.
 To rectify the buildup, a professional Audi engine mechanic will need to clean the intake manifold, ports, and cylinder heads.
 This can be extremely costly, especially since it’s recommended to have this service performed every 20,000 miles.